Iman-Alzadajli/Tender/README.md

 ## ✨ Key Features

-**Interactive Dashboard: A central hub providing at-a-glance stats, an urgent tenders panel, and dynamic charts for quick data analysis.**
+**-Interactive Dashboard: A central hub providing at-a-glance stats, an urgent tenders panel, and dynamic charts for quick data analysis.**
-**Modular Tender Management: Separate modules for E-Tenders, Internal Tenders, and others, all managed in a unified interface.**
+**-Modular Tender Management: Separate modules for E-Tenders, Internal Tenders, and others, all managed in a unified interface.**
-**Livewire-Powered Interface: A fast, single-page experience for all user interactions, eliminating page reloads.**
+**-Livewire-Powered Interface: A fast, single-page experience for all user interactions, eliminating page reloads.**
-**Full CRUD Functionality: Create, Read, Update, and Delete tenders through a single, intuitive modal.**
+**-Full CRUD Functionality: Create, Read, Update, and Delete tenders through a single, intuitive modal.**
-**Dynamic Nested Forms: Easily add and remove multiple "Focal Points" (contacts) for each tender.**
+**-Dynamic Nested Forms: Easily add and remove multiple "Focal Points" (contacts) for each tender.**
-**Real-Time Filtering & Search: Instantly search and filter tenders by status, client, quarter, and more.**
+**-Real-Time Filtering & Search: Instantly search and filter tenders by status, client, quarter, and more.**
-**One-Click Data Export: Download filtered data as a PDF or Excel file.**
+**-One-Click Data Export: Download filtered data as a PDF or Excel file.**
-**Secure Read-Only Mode: Safely view tender details in a disabled form to prevent accidental edits.**
+**-Secure Read-Only Mode: Safely view tender details in a disabled form to prevent accidental edits.**

 ---